 The Canon Pixma MG3620 is an entry level color inkjet printer, that has all the requirements needed for someone who enjoys crafting as a hobby and wants to produce high quality crafts without breaking the bank.

-Capable of 4800x1200dpi color resolution, you will still be getting a high definition print from this machine.
+This best color printer for crafters is capable of 4800x1200dpi color resolution, you will still be getting a high definition print from this machine.

 One of the key differences between the MG3620 and other Pixma models on the list is, however, the number of ink cartridges in its configuration.
 This machine is a 2-ink system and therefore the coloration will not match other models.